Jaguar I-PACE interior

 The Jaguar I-Pace’s interior looks and feels plusher than a Tesla’s, and its infotainment system is much improved over early efforts.

 The I-Pace’s interior is futuristic but also genuinely plush – something you couldn’t honestly say about a Tesla – with lashings of leather, cool brushed aluminium and soft plastic trims dotted around its cabin.

 Entry-level S models get faux leather electric sports seats, while mid-level SE cars upgrade these to full real leather with more movement and memory.
 Then, range-topping HSE models get the plushest leather pews and more movement than you could adjust a stick at.

 You can also choose between various interior colours, which costs extra on S and SE models, but is a no-cost option if you spend the extra for HSE trim.
 Ambient lighting and illuminated treadplates cost extra across the range if you want to spice things up a bit further.

 - 1. Tell us what you want from a car

 - 2. We’ll tell you if it matches

 - 3. Only takes 1 minute

-Its screens are all bright and responsive to use, but its menus could be simpler to understand and the way the dash-mounted ones are angled means they can reflect sunlight quite badly, making them difficult to see clearly while driving.
+Its screens are all bright and responsive to use, and the latest Pivi Pro software is more intuitive than its predecessor, and mroe accurately mimics the gestures you’d use to control a smartphone.
+However, the dash-mounted displays can reflect sunlight quite badly, making them difficult to see clearly while driving.
 Still, at least DAB radio, Bluetooth, sat-nav and are all included, and so too are Apple CarPlay and Android Auto.